 - Passport numbers

-- Government-issued identification numbers
+- Government-issued travel document numbers

 Why people share Passport Numbers with ChatGPT

-- To summarize profiles or records
+- To summarize travel documents

 What actually happens when you paste Passport Numbers into ChatGPT